skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 -   **Password**: Pa55w.rd

-> **Note**: Lab virtual machine sign in instructions will be provided to you by your instructor.
+> **Note**: Instructions to connect to the virtual lab environment will be provided by your instructor.

 #### Review installed applications